What’s the real reason you got into debt?

 For many people, spending money is a way to cope with stress.
 Think happy hours and retail therapy.
 These types of activities exist because we feel like we need an escape from our work lives.

-While it’s fine to go out for drinks every once in a while and vent about your boss or an annoying co-worker, constantly spending money as a coping mechanism will get you further into debt.
+While it's fine to go out for drinks every once in a while and vent about your boss or an annoying co-worker, constantly spending money as a coping mechanism makes for poor spending habits that will get you further into credit card debt.

 Our default mode of action is to run away from negative feelings.
 Of course, we want to feel good!
 But allowing ourselves to process those feelings in a healthy way will ensure that we don't get caught in the trap of feeling like we need to spend money to feel better.